 The Smooth Handfish – a sea dweller with bulging eyes, a mohawk on its head, and hand-like fins that allowed it to walk on the seabed – was once so plentiful in the Tasman region, it was one of the first fish species to be documented in ‘Australia’.
-In July this year, it was declared extinct.
+In July, 2020, it was declared extinct.
 What we know of its collective story – within the limits of human cognition of its existence and loss – feels so relevant to where we find ourselves today.

-In preparation for the Vigil for the Smooth Handfish, The Parallel Effect compiled this musical playlist which we would like to share with you.
+In preparation for the Vigil for the Smooth Handfish, The Parallel Effect has compiled this musical playlist which we would like to share with you.

 These are tunes that take up a soulful space for us and our friends.
 It is by no means a comprehensive list, but rather an offering of songs which soothe, heighten and heal, and remind us of the transformative power of music.